Troubleshooting

 For trouble shooting and lower level nitty gritty details, the command line, configuration files and debuggers are your friends.

-OpenCPN has a minimal command line interface (CLI)
+OpenCPN command line interface (CLI)

--p Run in portable mode.
+-p, --portable Run in portable mode.

--fullscreen Switch to full screen mode on start.
+-f, --fullscreen Switch to full screen mode on start.

--rebuild_gl_raster_cache Rebuild OpenGL raster cache on start.
+-g, --rebuild_gl_raster_cache Rebuild OpenGL raster cache on start.

--parse_all_enc Convert all S-57 charts to OpenCPN's internal format on start.
+-P, --parse_all_enc Convert all S-57 charts to OpenCPN's internal format on start.

 -l, --loglevel=<str> Amount of logging: error, warning, message, info, debug or trace

--unit_test_1:<num> Display a slideshow of <num> charts and then exit.
-Zero or negative <num> specifies no limit.
+-u, --unit_test_1=<num> Display a slideshow of <num> charts and then exit.

---unit_test_2
+-U, --unit_test_2

 -l, --loglevel=<str>